OliverMoreland/pawnBot/README.md

 # pawnBot
 This is a chess bot that I am making as a project.

 Current (ish) state is: basic minimax bot

 Pawn Position: a3 - Version 1.0 Completed

+I learned a lot of things from this project, one of which is not to write the kind of code that I did in moves.c - I would reccomend not looking at it if you value your sanity lol

 Goals for 2.0:
 - Neural Network Eval Function